Vociferous121/Ogasai/README.md

  Ogasaism

 Causes bans on turtle WoW - USE WITH CAUTION.
 There are much better places to play, anyways.

-Shaman  - work in progress
+## Files are currently changed daily.
+There are possibly many bugs that I have not found yet.
+I do not run every single class all day long testing for errors...
+If you find something that completely hinders the use of the bot please message on Discord or make a Pull Request here on github and I will fix it ASAP.

+# Any bugs reports are greatly appreciated and will help with the process!

-# Fixed several bugs affecting low level botting!
-Casters - please obtain a wand ASAP.
+# Casters - please obtain a wand ASAP.
 Can be used level 5+.

 Bot made by DarkLinux @ OwnedCore